skannea/qdash/README.md

 Config parameters may be set from url request parameters, for example:
 `config.columns = getUrlParam('columns', '2' );`

-# H Hook functions
+# Hook functions
 Hook functions are functions that will be called at certain events.

 ## onConfigBox
 When the app is started, a request is sent to HA for each defined box.
-When the corresponding response is received, the onConfigBox function is called.
+When the corresponding response is received and the `qd.config.onConfigBox` is assigned a function, this function is called.
 It has one argument: an object `data` that contains the response.
-This is input to the function.
+This is input to the function, but may also be updated by the function.

 input       |  description
 -----------|--------------